Easy Stroganoff Meatballs Over Buttered Noodles for a Family Dinner

 Step 5: Finish with sour cream

-Lower the heat and stir in the sour cream.
-Keep the sauce warm, but avoid boiling after adding it, since high heat can cause dairy to separate.
-Taste and adjust seasoning with salt and pepper.
+Once the meatballs are cooked through, reduce the heat and stir in the sour cream.
+Do not let the sauce boil after adding the sour cream, because high heat can cause dairy to separate.

-While the meatballs simmer, cook the egg noodles in salted water until tender.
-Drain them well, then toss with butter and a little chopped parsley if desired.
+While the meatballs simmer, cook the egg noodles in salted water until just tender.
+Drain well, then toss with butter.
+Add parsley if you like a fresh green finish.

 Use a light hand with the meat mixture